quamejnr/icd-project/README.md

 ## **Installation**

-_Below is the instructions on how to get this app running_
+_Below are instructions on how to get this app running_

 1. Clone the repo